Henrique-Coder/echosync-project/README.md

 ### How to use? (running from source code)

 1. Clone the repository to your local machine ・ `git clone https://github.com/Henrique-Coder/echosync-project.git`;
-2. Go to the project directory ・ `cd "echosync-project"`;
+2. Go to the main directory ・ `cd echosync-project`;
 3. Install the project dependencies ・ `pip install -r requirements.txt`;
+4. Go to the project source directory ・ `cd src`;
-4. Run the main file ・ `python app.py`;
+5. Run the main file ・ `python app.py`;
-5. Follow the instructions on the terminal screen;
+6. Follow the instructions on the terminal screen;
-6. Enjoy your music! :D
+7. Enjoy your music! :D

 <br>